LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:17 PM

 I tried a small stint this morning but that wasn't so good since my head just pounded.
 But by the night, I was finally able to read up the rest of Ruby and completed the Day 3 activities.
 Ruby does look like a nice language and it does seem fun.
 Between Python and Ruby there is no clear winner for me just yet, but I do appreciate what the language is doing.
 Learning more than one scripting language has also helped give me a greater appreciation of them.

+## July 28, 2018

+### 3:10 PM

+Got to do Day 1 for Io and it's activities.
+It feels weird looking at the language but there's a weird charm to it.
+The biggest takeaway though is seeing how prototypes in Io work.
+I've always been puzzled about prototypes in JavaScript and this is shedding some light for me.